Heroku vs AWS: What is the cheapest for your startup?

 Within a few hours, you can deploy your apps into production without any infrastructure knowledge.

 Heroku streamlines app development and provides advantages like shortening time to market.
 Heroku eliminates IT infrastructure expenses, DevOps staff expenses and frees up time and resources, providing a suitable environment for innovation.
-The tools are user-friendly and help startups and small organizations quickly launching apps in the market.
+The tools are user-friendly and help startups and small organizations quickly launch apps in the market.

 AWS needs significant investment and commitment into DevOps in terms of maintaining infrastructure.
 Practically speaking, the DevOps team is required for building and validating apps, creating/maintaining application programming interfaces, etc.